Olivertrain1221/body_beauty/Testing.md

 * Signup page 1 error, 0 warning Element ul not allowed as child of element small in this context, except under certain conditions.
 (Condition met due to it being import from built in Django framework)
 * Logout page 0 errors, 0 warning

+#### Javascript Validator
+I ran my small Javascript through a validator and was returned no issues

 #### CSS Validator
 After running the CSS through my autoprefixer at [here](https://autoprefixer.github.io/) I ran the code then through a validator where I was greeted with A no error found message and 64 warnings due to the autoprefixer changes.